mer-team/GenreFinder/README.md

 ```

 ## Tests
 The tests can be accessed on the `test` folder.
-Test list:
+Tests list:
 - [x] Check the RabbitMQ connection
 - [x] Create a RabbitMQ channel
 - [x] Send a music to find the genre